samf1596/Roam/README.md

-# Roum
+# Roum (Pronounced Roam)
 Socializing Travel

 This project was built to serve as a social media app for people enthusiastic about travel.
 It is a way to share experiences and include more in depth information about trips such as what to do and how to go about getting places.

-It is a fully functioning app, although there may be bugs here and there.
+It is a fully functioning app that allows you to explore swift and firebase, although there may be bugs here and there.
 Feel free to report these bugs and ask questions.

-### Instructions for running Roam
+### Instructions for running Roum
 First, you must create a Firebase project and add the plist file to this project.
 You all also need to enable Firebase Realtime Database, Firebase Storage, and Firebase Authentication.